fbapt/ansible-lgsm-l4d-l4d2/README.md

 ## About

-Playbooks have been tested with packages of ansible community (9.4.0), ansible-core (2.16.6) and ansible-lint (24.2.2).
+Playbooks have been tested with packages of ansible community, ansible-core and ansible-lint.

-Tested on Debian 11 and 12
+Tested on Debian 11/12/13

 Documentation of lgsm :